WTI Oil Prices

 ---|---|---|---|

-West Texas Intermediate (WTI), also known as Texas light sweet, represents local fundamentals for crude oil in the U.S. and sent via pipeline to Cushing, Oklahoma.
+West Texas Intermediate (WTI), also known as Texas light sweet, represents local fundamentals for crude oil in the U.S. and is sent via pipeline to Cushing, Oklahoma.
 It is described as light and sweet crude oil because of its relatively low density and low sulfur content.
-It is a grade of crude oil used as a benchmark in oil pricing and a underlying commodity of New York Mercantile Exchange's oil futures contracts.
-WTI is a light crude oil with an API gravity of around 39.6 and specific gravity of about 0.827.
-It also is a sweet crude oil which contains approximately 0.24% of sulphur.
+It is a grade of crude oil used as a benchmark in oil pricing and an underlying commodity of New York Mercantile Exchange's oil futures contracts.
+WTI is a light crude oil with API gravity of around 39.6 and specific gravity of about 0.827.
+It also is a sweet crude oil that contains approximately 0.24% of sulfur.
 WTI crude oil is lighter and sweeter than Brent blend.
-It is suitable for refining of gasoline and other high-demand products.
-Due to its high quality fuel and produced within the country, WTI is refined mostly in the Midwest and Gulf Coast regions in the United States.
+It is suitable for refining gasoline and other high-demand products.
+Due to its high-quality fuel and production within the country, WTI is refined mostly in the Midwest and Gulf Coast regions in the United States.

 WTI Crude Futures